Spark students to celebrate the fathers and father figures in their lives using these free Father’s Day writing prompts.

 Furthermore, these writing prompts for Father’s Day improve writing skills, help students express their thoughts, and encourage even the most reluctant writers to move their pens.

-So make these fun Father’s Day writing prompts part of your journal topics for kids and include them in your writer’s workshop instruction this week.
+So add these fun Father’s Day writing prompts to your collection of writing activities and include them in your writer’s workshop instruction this week.

 What Should I Write About Father’s Day?